shivampatel16/Multilingual-OCR/README.md

 ## Introduction

-Multilingual-OCR is an end-to-end text extraction model which simply inputs a PDF (even large ones!) and outputs a text file with the extracted text, which can be used for further processing.
+Multilingual-OCR is an end-to-end text extraction tool which simply inputs a PDF (even large ones!) and outputs a text file with the extracted text, which can be used for further processing.
 Multilingual-OCR can extract text in multiple languages.

 ## Dependencies